 After two years of drinking bone broth, I HAD to find a way of making it at home that didn’t require constant attention and hours upon hours of work.
-Today I have 3 LIFE-CHANGING Hacks and a recipe for making bone broth at home that will BLOW YOUR MIND!
+Today I’m sharing an amazing Instant Pot Bone Broth recipe and 3 hacks for prepping to make it so much easier and simple storing options too.

 Making bone broth at home is an absolute pain in the arse.
 That’s why I’ve had to purchase mine in the freezer section or online in order to make sure I’m able to drink it regularly.

-With a baby and a 3-year-old, I simply don’t have the time or patience to put towards making bone broth every week.
+With two small children at home, I simply don’t have the time or patience to put towards making bone broth every week.

 But with so many readers asking for a great bone broth recipe, I had to give myself the challenge of coming up with one that would make it possible for you to make it at least once a month, and be delighted by the process!